 Sahastradhara: The name 'Sahastradhara' means the site of 'thousand springs'.
 Situated near Rajpur Village, approximately 16 km from the major township of Dehradun, it is a very popular picnic spot.
 The place becomes more attractive during rainy season, when there is abundance of water in the springs.
-The water of sulphur spring is assumed to have some medicinal properties that can help cure skin ailments.
+The water of spring is assumed to have medicinal properties that can help cure skin ailments.

 Famous Temples in Dehradun

 Jwalaji Temple: This place is also known as Benog Hill.
-There is Jawalaji Temple here with Durga Devi as its deity.
+There is Jawalaji Temple here with Goddess Durga as its presiding deity.
 Benog hill is set at an altitude of 2104mts above sea level and is 9 km west of Mussoorie.
 It is situated on the top of the Benog Hill and looks like the crown of the hill.
 Surrounded by thick forest Benog Hill affords marvelous views of Yamuna Valley and Doon Valley.

 Santala Devi Temple: The temple of Santala Devi is located approximately 16 km away from Dehradun, in Santur Garh.
-It is most crowded on Saturdays, as it is regarded to be the day of Goddess Santala Devi and Her brother.
+It is most crowded on Saturdays, as it is regarded to be the day of Goddess Santala Devi and her brother.

 Bhadraj Temple: There is a temple dedicated to the brother of Lord Krishna, Lord Balbhadra.
 Enchanting view of the Doon Valley and Chakrata ranges are captivating from this place.
 Bhadraj Temple is situated 15km from Dehradun.